rahulanand1103/rag-citation/README.md

 ## Project Overview

 RAG Citation is an project that combines Retrieval-Augmented Generation (RAG) with automatic citation generation.
-This tool is designed to enhance the credibility of AI-generated content by providing relevant citations for the information used in generating responses.
+This tool is designed to enhance the credibility of RAG-generated content by providing relevant citations for the information used in generating responses.

 ## Key Features